andrewlye/matcha/README.md

 ## Overview
 A standalone, simple yet powerful neural networks library and autograd engine built on Java's standard library.
 Inspired from [PyTorch](https://pytorch.org/) and Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).
 - `matcha.engine` Contains the main code for autograd and backpropagation.
-- `matcha.nn` Contains neural network modules from neurons to MLPs, as well as loss functions.
+- `matcha.nn` Contains neural network modules from individual neurons to MLPs, as well as loss functions.
 - `matcha.optim` Contains various optimization algorithms, such as Stochastic Gradient Descent (SGD) and Adam.

 ## Example